Gringo is an ethnic slur because white people don't get offended by it.

 That's a two-point drop from a similar poll taken last June, while 44% disapprove.

-All of which are not being reported on by the media, the White House News Center, steering them to palin and the lack of civility in the American political arena.
+The numbers are similarly static when it comes to Obama's handling of specific issues from health care to Iraq to the budget deficit, all of which are not being reported on by the media, the White House News Center, steering them to Palin and the lack of civility of the American political arena.

-And what had the brilliance of Obama's speech?
+And the brilliance of Obama's speech.

 A Quinnipiac University poll released today, actually yesterday, showed a slightly bigger bounce in Obama's approval ratings.

-The much heralded lame duck comeback was most notable for how low it set the bar for comebacks.
+The much-heralded lame duck comeback was most notable for how low it set the bar for comebacks.

-Folks, I I wanna I'm warning you right now.
+Folks, I'm warning you right now.

-Polling data likely let's see, the speech was on Wednesday.
+Polling data likely, let's see, the speech was on Wednesday.

-I wouldn't be surprised if we had polling data in time for the Sunday shows, which uh shows the American people by 150% thought the speech was the best Obama had ever given.
+I wouldn't be surprised if we had polling data in time for the Sunday shows, which shows the American people by 150% thought the speech was the best Obama had ever given.

 Something like that.